This post may contain affiliate links. Please read my disclosure policy.

 This is definitely another good one to know this time of year — it’s super easy to put together and a guaranteed crowd pleaser.
 And if you are starting to feel anxious about how you might keep guests out of the kitchen this holiday season, here’s your solution: just plop down this cast-iron skillet in a nice cozy spot as far from your kitchen as possible — you’ll be sure to find some peace.
 But work quickly, because it won’t last long.Print

-Note: I made a half recipe (using slightly less than half the amount of cheese) and baked it in a mini Lodge cast-iron skillets.
-It worked beautifully.
+Note: You can make a half recipe and bake it in mini cast-iron skillets.
+It works beautifully.

 - 1 1/2 pounds fontina*, rind removed and 1-inch-diced